OCamlPro/wxOCaml/README.md

 * The 'elj' sub-directory contains the C++ files (and headers) from WxHaskell/wxc sub-directory (with no modification)
+* The 'wxCamlidl' is a modification of camlidl (in particular the module wxmore.ml) to generate the stubs as a hierarchy of modules.
+* The 'idl' sub-directory is the place where wxCamlidl is called on ../elj/wxc.h to generate the stubs.
+To match the IDL format, "wxc_types.h" is different.
+The 'typedef.idl' and 'extend.idl' files define the basic types ('typedef.idl' for basic classes, 'extend.idl' for extensions).
-* The 'defs' sub-directory contains a program that generates an OCaml source files containing the content of WX constants.
+* The 'generators' sub-directory contains a program that generates an OCaml source files containing the content of WX constants.
 The 'defs1.h' file was generated from the 'defs.cpp' file of 'elj', after commenting some obsolete constants.
-* The 'idl' sub-directory contains a _modified_ copy of the 'elj' header files, so that they can be used by 'camlidl'.
-The 'typedef.idl' and 'extend.idl' files define the basic types (note that 'extend.idl' does not define a hierarchy of types, but an equivalence, so that the IDL interface is _completely_ unsafe, and should be fixed in the future).